prof-biney/bank_app/APPWRITE_SETUP.md

 If you encounter this error:
 ```
 [AppwriteException: Invalid Origin.
-Register your new client (com.profbiney.vault) as a new Android platform on your project console dashboard]
+Register your new client (com.user.extension) as a new Android platform on your project console dashboard]
 ```

 This means the platform identifier in your app doesn't match any registered platform in your Appwrite project.
 To fix this: